 Miscellaneous Bug Fixes and Tweaks

-• When an NPC teleports from one location to another in a world (e.g., a tenant beaming to their colony deed) the beamin animation occurs instantly after the beamout animation, without waiting for the game to actually move the NPC, producing a jarring visual discontinuity.
-I fixed this in all of the behaviors that I found to exhibit it.
+• When an NPC teleports from one location to another in a world (e.g., a tenant beaming to their colony deed) the beamin animation occurs immediately after the beamout animation, without waiting for the game to actually move the NPC, producing a jarring visual discontinuity.
+I fixed this in all of the behaviors that I found exhibited it.

 • The air hockey table rarely gets used because two NPCs have to randomly, independently decide to use it within a 10 second window of one another, in order for it to be used.
 I increased this window to 30 seconds.